Octoven-Press/book-glory-of-the-kings-of-ethiopia/Editions/Text-only/202x Kebra Nagast/202x Kebra Nagast.md

 69. The Conversation of Solomon with the Angel concerning Christ
 70. The Reign of Rehoboam
 71. The Virgin Mary, the daughter of David
-72. The King of Rômê (Constantinople)
+72. The King of Byzantium
-73. ’Adrâmî, the son of Solomon, becomes King of Rômê
+73. ’Adrâmî, the son of Solomon, becomes King of Byzantium
 74. The King of Medyâm, a descendant of Shem
 75. The King of Babylon, a descendant of Shem
 76. Nebuchadnezzar, the son of Karmîn, a descendant of Shem